rust-lang/async-book/src/01_getting_started/05_http_server_example.md

 Let's use `async`/`.await` to build an echo server!

-To start, run `rustup update nightly` to make sure you've got the latest and greatest copy of Rust-- we're working with bleeding-edge features, so it's essential to stay up-to-date.
-Once you've done that, run `cargo +nightly new async-await-echo` to create a new project, and open up the resulting `async-await-echo` folder.
+To start, run `rustup update stable` to make sure you've got the latest and greatest copy of Rust-- we're working with bleeding-edge features, so it's essential to stay up-to-date.
+Once you've done that, run `cargo new async-await-echo` to create a new project, and open up the resulting `async-await-echo` folder.

 Let's add some dependencies to the `Cargo.toml` file: